Deanthropomorphising NLP: Can a Language Model Be Conscious?: Background

 Selecting the most probable token at each step (greedy search), or the most probable future list of tokens (beam search) \citep{freitag-al-onaizan-2017-beam} leads to text which is highly probable, but does not reflect typical language patterns \citep{jacobs-etal-2022-masked}.
 Modern LLMs use nucleus sampling to select the top K tokens acording to a thresholded probability mass and then perform a weighted stochastic selection according to the LLM assigned probabilities of these tokens \citep{holtzmancurious}.

 Once the model has selected the next token to generate, we then concatenate the previous context $\mathbf{c}$ with the generated token $t_0$ to get a new context $\mathbf{c_1}=\langle\ldots,c_{-2},c_{-1},t_0\rangle$, generate the next token $t_1$, and so on.
-This data flow is illustrated in Figure \ref{fig:generation}.
+This data flow is illustrated in Fig \ref{fig:generation}.

 For example, $\mathbf{c}$ might correspond to a question \textit{Question: In which city is the oldest train station in the world?
 Answer: \ldots} and the most likely token to follow might be $t=\textit{Manchester}$.
 Whilst this happens to be true, the model has not performed any clear operation that would indicate it `understands' the meaning behind the question.
 It does not know what a train station is or remember any facts.
 It has simply been trained on a corpus where contexts including \textit{oldest}, \textit{train station} and \textit{Manchester} have often co-occurred in sequence.
-Many other non-transformer-based models exist that are capable of generating factual answers to queries based on learnt probabilities from large corpora \citep{zhu2021retrieving}, but these are not considered to understand the meaning behind the answers they produce.
+Many other non-transformer-based models exist that are capable of generating factual answers to queries based on learnt probabilities from large corpora \citep{zhu2021retrieving}, but it does not imply understanding the meaning behind the answers they produce.